 Prague to Vienna

-Eurolines offered the cheapest bus ticket between Prague and Vienna.
+Eurolines used to offer the cheapest bus ticket between Prague and Vienna.
+Nowadays your cheapest bus ride between the two cities is with RegioJet or Flixbus.
 In Prague, the bus departed from UAN Florenc bus station, which was conveniently just around the corner from my hostel.
-Two pieces of luggage are included in the price of your ticket.
+One to two pieces of luggage are included in the price of your ticket.
 Seats are not assigned so it’s first come, first served.
-If I remember correctly, the bus didn’t make any stops along the way.

 The bus departed on time and was quite full.
 The bus driver wasn’t particularly friendly, but he was very efficient.
 Seats were comfortable and free WiFi was available on the bus.
 Unfortunately, the WiFi only worked sporadically.

 The bus ride between Prague and Vienna was very scenic, the landscape was covered in snow.
 Overall, this was a pleasant journey.
 The bus did, however, arrive 30 minutes late.
-I blame the snow!
-You can book your ticket here.
 The cost of this journey was 340 CZK (just over €13).

 Vienna to Bratislava